jack-in-the-box/box/README.md

 # Jack in the box Vagrant dev boxes

-- jitb-debian-jessie64 is a box based on Debian Jessie 64 with Puppet, Apache2, PHP5.6 and Postgresql9.4
+- jitb-debian-jessie64 is a box based on Debian Jessie 64 with Puppet, Apache 2, PHP 7.0 and Postgresql9.4

 Warning: Security is inexistant!
 Don't use it in production!

 ## How-to
 To rebuild this box:
-- Init a new vagrant project with a debian-jessy64.
+- Init a new vagrant project with a debian/jessie64.
 - Manage users and passwords
-- Install all dependencies (Puppet, Apache2, PHP5.6 and Postgresql9.4, ...)
+- Install all dependencies (Puppet, Apache, PHP and Postgresql, ...)
 - Check public/private key.
 - Force config.ssh.insert_key config key to false in your vagrant file.
+- Clean the box with clean.sh available in /root
 - Package the box

 That's all!

 ## Root password
 The root password is "vagrant".
 The user "vagrant" is in the sudoers.